sitecrafting/sc-wp-plugin-starter/README.md

 * do a find/replace in the codebase to rename it
 * rename the plugin entrypoint file (from `sc-plugin.php`)

-The script will then delete itself and start a fresh Git repo in the current directory.
+The script will then prompt you to delete itself and start a fresh Git repo in the current directory.

 At that point, you can start your plugin dev environment: